 Cut Rail Ends

-After the panel grooves are cut, using a table saw sled (or router table) make a tenon out of the ends of the rails that will fit the panel groove.
+After the panel grooves are cut, using a table saw sled (or router table), make a tenon out of the ends of the rails that will fit the panel groove.

-A few tricks for this step:
+Here are a few tricks for this step:

-- Make sure your jig is square, as the shoulder of this cut will determine your doors overall square later.
+- Make sure your jig is square, as the shoulder of this cut will determine your door’s overall square later.

 - Avoid splinters and tear-out by using a backer board